d2s/Documentation/Docs/ScheduleTasks.md

 </tbody>
 </table>

-<h3> Stopping a scheduled task</h3>
+### Stopping a scheduled task

-Select row and then <b>details</b>.
+Select row and then **details**.
 Either stop or delete task.
 If a task is deleted all logs regarding the task is deleted.

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;">
 <tbody>